stevearrants/style/docs/principlesofcontent.md

 Help people find the information they need quickly and easily.
 Guide them through the journey.

-Make it simple
+Do the hard work to make it simple
 ----------------------------------

 * Use plain language and simple sentences.
 * Be clear, not clever.
 * Write as if you're speaking to your mom or dad.
-* Write for the audience, not yourself.
+* Write for the audience, not yourself

 Our end-users, customers, and all readers have complex experiences and backgrounds.
 Respect that.